NFP Email Marketing Automation Basics

 Wrap up

-Email automation can seriously boost registration rates and overall engagement for your nonprofit’s events, but only if you incorporate smart strategies from the beginning.
+Email marketing automation can seriously boost registration rates and overall engagement for your nonprofit’s events, but only if you incorporate smart strategies from the beginning.
 Keeping a highly focused approach will be your best bet.
 Remember, just because it’s automated doesn’t make it hands-off.

 Use this quick guide as a starting point, and continue your research on marketing automation techniques and email marketing software.
 You’ll be designing your next campaign in no time.